 To avoid wasting food, take action when you purchase ground beef.
 Either cook it or freeze it within a day or two of buying it.
 Usually, you'll see a sell-by date on the package.
 Even if that date is two or three days in the future, pay no attention to it.
 Cook the meat the day you bring it home or freeze it.
 (Freezing does not kill the bacteria that cause spoilage or food poisoning, but it does slow down the reproductive cycle.
 Bacteria goes into a state of suspended animation.)

 If you are using the meat for burgers, you can plan ahead and season the meat, form it into patties, transfer the patties to freezer bags, and freeze them.
 When you are ready to use them, thaw them overnight in the refrigerator.
 If you have less time to thaw, place the baggie in a casserole dish in the sink and run cold water over it.
-Make sure the burgers are submerged and there is a constant flow of cold running water.
+Make sure the burgers are submerged and the water is changed every 30 minutes.
 Note: It has to be cold water.
 If you use hot or even warm water, you could ruin the meat.